bailey-co/pyFidA/docs/explanation/Matlab_differences_programmers.md

 ### 1.7 The flags attribute and error/warning checks for processing functions

 As with dims, the flags attribute in pyFidA is basically a dict, although I have added functionality to use dot notation.
 So you can call either mydata.flags['averaged'] or mydata.flags.averaged.
-My code uses the dictionary notation and the dot notation functionality was only added in after-the-fact for other users more used to the Matlab fid-A notation.
+My code uses the dictionary notation and the dot notation functionality was only added after-the-fact for other users more used to the Matlab fid-A notation.

 I have updated the flags in the processing functions in the same way as is done in Matlab, so that this information should remain updated in case others require this information.
 However, it appears that the flags are largely redundant with the dimensional information in many cases. eg. you can use mydata.flags['addedrcvrs'] to check if coil combination is complete before aligning averages.
 However, it is just as easy to check "if 'coils' not in mydata" because the lack of a coil dimension indicates that coils have already been combined (or that information wasn't present to start with) and it's okay to proceed with aligning averages.